rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 and you killed the Author of life, whom God raised from the dead.
 To this we are witnesses. ^0315

-And his name — by faith in his name —has made this man strong whom you see and know, and the faith that is through Jesus has given the man this perfect health in the presence of you all. ^0316
+And his name--by faith in his name--has made this man strong whom you see and know, and the faith that is through Jesus has given the man this perfect health in the presence of you all. ^0316

 And now, brothers, I know that you acted in ignorance, as did also your rulers. ^0317

 But what God foretold by the mouth of all the prophets, that his Christ would suffer, he thus fulfilled. ^0318

-Repent therefore, and turn back, that your sins may be blotted out, ^0319
+Repent therefore, and turn again, that your sins may be blotted out, ^0319

 that times of refreshing may come from the presence of the Lord, and that he may send the Christ appointed for you, Jesus, ^0320

 whom heaven must receive until the time for restoring all the things about which God spoke by the mouth of his holy prophets long ago. ^0321

-Moses said, The Lord God will raise up for you a prophet like me from your brothers.
+Moses said, 'The Lord God will raise up for you a prophet like me from your brothers.
 You shall listen to him in whatever he tells you. ^0322

-And it shall be that every soul who does not listen to that prophet shall be destroyed from the people. ^0323
+And it shall be that every soul who does not listen to that prophet shall be destroyed from the people.' ^0323

 And all the prophets who have spoken, from Samuel and those who came after him, also proclaimed these days. ^0324

-You are the sons of the prophets and of the covenant that God made with your fathers, saying to Abraham, And in your offspring shall all the families of the earth be blessed. ^0325
+You are the sons of the prophets and of the covenant that God made with your fathers, saying to Abraham, 'And in your offspring shall all the families of the earth be blessed.' ^0325

 God, having raised up his servant, sent him to you first, to bless you by turning every one of you from your wickedness. ^0326

 And as they were speaking to the people, the priests and the captain of the temple and the Sadducees came upon them, ^0401